Experimental film: Prewar and postwar American avant-garde: the birth of experimental cinema

-The New American Cinema and Structural-Materialism
+The New American Cinema and structural film

 The film society and self-financing model continued over the next two decades, but by the early 1960s, a different outlook became perceptible in the work of American avant-garde filmmakers.
 Filmmakers like Michael Snow, Hollis Frampton, Ken Jacobs, Paul Sharits, Tony Conrad, and Ernie Gehr, are considered by P. Adams Sitney to be key models for what he calls "structural film".
 Sitney says that the key elements of structural film are a fixed camera position, flicker effect, re-photography off screen, and loop printing.
-Artist Bruce Conner created early examples such as A Movie (1958) and Cosmic Ray (1962).
 As Sitney has pointed out, in the work of Stan Brakhage and other American experimentalists of early period, film is used to express the individual consciousness of the maker, a cinematic equivalent of the first person in literature.
 Brakhage's Dog Star Man (1961–64) exemplified a shift from personal confessional to abstraction, and also evidenced a rejection of American mass culture of the time.
 On the other hand, Kenneth Anger added a rock sound track to his Scorpio Rising (1963) in what is sometimes said to be an anticipation of music videos, and included some camp commentary on Hollywood mythology.
 Jack Smith and Andy Warhol incorporated camp elements into their work, and Sitney posited Warhol's connection to structural film.

-Some avant-garde filmmakers moved further away from narrative.
-Whereas the New American Cinema was marked by an oblique take on narrative, one based on abstraction, camp and minimalism, Structural-Materialist filmmakers like Hollis Frampton and Michael Snow created a highly formalist cinema that foregrounded the medium itself: the frame, projection, and most importantly, time.
+Some avant-garde filmmakers moved further away from narrative as artist Bruce Conner created his early examples such as A Movie (1958) and Cosmic Ray (1962).
+Whereas the New American Cinema was marked by an oblique take on narrative, one based on abstraction, camp and minimalism, structural filmmakers like Frampton and Snow created a highly formalist cinema that foregrounded the medium itself: the frame, projection, and most importantly, time.
 It has been argued that by breaking film down into bare components, they sought to create an anti-illusionist cinema, although Frampton's late works owe a huge debt to the photography of Edward Weston, Paul Strand, and others, and in fact celebrate illusion.
 Further, while many filmmakers began making rather academic "structural films" following Film Cultures publication of an article by P. Adams Sitney in the late 1960s, many of the filmmakers named in the article objected to the term.

 A critical review of the structuralists appeared in a 2000 edition of the art journal Art in America.
 It examined structural-formalism as a conservative philosophy of filmmaking.